twilio-professional-services/plugin-custom-directory/README.md

 ## Status

-This project is currently **In-Progress**.

-It is not intended to be used _as-is_, but may be used as sample code.
-Please refer to the TODO list for detailed status.
+This project is currently **Feature-Complete**.
+There is still some testing, polish, and documentation work to do, but all feature requirements have been satisfied.
+Please refer to the TODO list for details.

 ### TODO
 - [X] Fork existing [Custom Directory Plugin](https://github.com/trogers-twilio/plugin-custom-directory/) sample code